VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 ***Percentage of Consistent Tests (Target: 100%)***.
 Have you ever seen the same tests pass some days and fail others?
 That's not consistent, and engineers typically respond by disabling or commenting out offending tests.
 Instead, rewrite these tests to be deterministic unit tests, or delete them entirely.

+***Percentage of Developers Writing Tests (Target: 100%)***.
+Everyone who writes code should write tests, but it is important not to take this too far in a punitive direction.
+The purpose is not to uncover slackers; it's to grow a culture where all developers recognize test code deserves the same care as production code and to expose the entire team to the entire codebase.

 ## Trending Metrics